 Based on clinical research many of the oils such as Tea Tree and Eucalyptus are actually the more toxic ones.
 But those that have used them can attest to how mild they are.
 On those oils an adult would have to take Tea Tree-148 ml. and Eucalyptus (globulus), which is suppose to be a spookier one, an adult would have to take 345 ml.
 I personally feel like Euc. glob. is a very safe oil and from a clinical perspective the only safe one of all the Eucalyptus to be taken internally.

-Many of the toxicity testimonies are related to this one issue, that being one event being tied to another event erroneously.
+Many of the toxicity testimonies are related to this one issue, that of one event being tied to another event erroneously.
 This is where a lot of diagnosis is done by people that have no real understanding of what they are doing, yet they think they do.
-Here I want to cite a notation from book by, "Valnet (1980 p.
-11) cites the loss of eye brows and headaches in workers handling vanilla, but vanilla ice cream is produced, eaten and enjoyed without any ill effect.
+Here I want to cite a notation from a book by, "Valnet (1980 p.
+11).
+It discusses the loss of one's eye brows and headaches in workers handling vanilla.
+Vanilla ice cream is produced, eaten and enjoyed without any ill effect.
 An essential oil may be both safe and toxic depending on the amount administered - a lot depends on the knowledge, skill and experience of the therapist.

 For example, many have observed that while Lavender is sedative in low dose, a high dose can cause insomnia.
 The key to all of this is to know and understand what you have, what you are doing and be responsible.
 I have done a lot of experiments and noted the observations, and I am more and more convinced that many of these oils can be used externally in connection with carrier oils, and at the time of application, can be very effective and safe with out any toxic effects, short or long term.